Module 6 of 8

 Mastering the Five Essential Strips

 Marie-Anne Lenormand read the Grand Tableau in a precise five-step sequence.
 Each strip answers a different layer of the question.
 Later strips refine earlier ones—they never contradict.
-This is the core structure that makes the 4×9 layout so powerful.

 Strip A: The Row (Story of the Moment)